 Admission information for all applicants

-The mission of Graduate Medicine (GM) is to produce excellent medical practitioners with a commitment to patient-centred, evidence-based, reflective and cost-effective medical practice.
+The mission of the Graduate School of Medicine (GSM) is to produce excellent medical practitioners with a commitment to patient-centred, evidence-based, reflective and cost-effective medical practice.
 Graduates will contribute to the enhancement of health care for patients in all geographic settings, but particularly in regional, rural and remote communities.
-Closing the gap on Indigenous health and social outcomes is a priority and GM aims to produce culturally safe medical practitioners.
+Closing the gap on Indigenous health and social outcomes is a priority and GSM aims to produce culturally safe medical practitioners.

 This mission is achieved by delivering an outcomes-focussed, clinically-guided curriculum that is complemented by clinical skills laboratory learning experiences, and the provision of community-based, clinical educational opportunities.
 These clinical experiences include placements in general practice and specialists’ surgeries, large and small hospitals, and community agencies.